nshoe-X3/nshoe-X3/README.md

 he/him or they/them

+this is my strawpage for extra swag info https://nshoex3.straw.page/

 usually will find me on pony town with my husband. not a big fan of strangers so id rather you whisper me or smth im just socially anxious ･⁠_⁠･'

 if you don't like me just hide me, why do you think you have the option to?